A Step-By-Step Guide to Applying to Law School

 It sucks to write about yourself in this way, but everyone applying to law school’s gotta do it.
 Fortunately, the prompts law schools use are so open-ended that the same personal statement — with minor revisions and additions — can be used for every application.

-You’ll also need to make sure your transcripts are uploaded to your CAS.
+You’ll also need to make sure your official transcripts are uploaded to your CAS.

 Next comes a scary part.